a NICK BEAT single

 “I’ll play if the mood strikes,” Beat said.
 “You hired me to bring you closure.”

-Nick again glanced at the poem written in the upper right corner.
+For the dozenth time during the trip, Nick glanced at the poem written in the upper right corner.

 Sing to me, Lady in My Heart.